Rebound exercise: Equipment

-Rebounders are often called “mini-trampolines,” but this is a misnomer.
+Rebounders are often called “mini-trampolines” or “fitness trampolines,” but this is a misnomer.
 Trampolines are generally much larger, and are designed to perform stunts such as flips and seat drops, while it is dangerous to perform stunts on rebounders.
 While there are “double mini-trampolines” used in sports and even Olympic competition, these are designed specifically to perform stunts and are used in a substantially different manner than is the typical rebounder.

 Most but not all rebounders are round, and consist of the following parts: